 I like this club a lot.
 The price tag is very reasonable, but for your money, you’re given plenty to like.
 An adjustable interface, a lightweight club head, and a confidence-inspiring design all account for a club that will help you find better results off the tee.

 The club is actually made of lightweight carbon fiber, thus reducing its’ wait so that it’s roughly 40% that of the average driver.

-This means that you will naturally get effortless distance off the tee with every swing.
+This means that you will naturally get an effortless distance off the tee with every swing.
 There is a small issue with this feature.
-If you have a quicker clubhead speed, the lighter bodyweight may actually lead to problems with your timing and tempo.
+If you have a quicker club head speed, the lighter bodyweight may actually lead to problems with your timing and tempo.
 However, the vast majority of players will be able to find a good groove with this club.

-The biggest problem that I had with this club is that the adjustability interface is a little bit overcomplicated.
-There are a few moving pieces involved which can make it hard to set the club the right way.
+The biggest problem with this club is that the adjustability interface is a little bit overcomplicated.
+A few moving pieces are involved, which can make it hard to set the club the right way.